The PGP Problem: A Critique

 The “new format” packets have variable-length lengths, like BER (try to write a PGP implementation and you may wish for the sweet release of ASN.1).

 For part of my working life I had to implement low level protocols from specifications of various kinds.
-If I had of encountered the OpenPGP packet structure I would of considered implementing to be a relatively good time.
+If I had of encountered the OpenPGP packet structure I would have considered implementing to be a relatively good time.
 The reader is invited to experience the overwhelming complexity of the OpenPGP packet structure.
 It is defined in section 4 of RFC-4880.
 The definition is all of 4 pages long.
 It includes code examples for each case of the length extension and a complete list of possible tags.

 The most recent keyserver attack happened because GnuPG accidentally went quadratic in parsing keys, which also follow this deranged format.